hammad45/dxt-explorer/docs/source/ost-usage-transfer.rst

 This will generate the ``ost-usage-transfer.html`` plot.
 The ``ost-usage-transfer.html`` plot shows the data transferred by each OST server for read and write operations throughout the runtime of the application.

+``Warning``: This plot will only be generated if the application was exectued on Lustre File System and Darshan collected those metrics.

 You are expected to visualize the following messages in the console:

 .. code-block:: text